StefanIsMe/Lotus-Capital-Hub-Token/contract/Simple BNB Token/readme.md

 ## Testing BNB Token Contract Details

-The `LotusCapital.sol` contract is a basic ERC20 token contract written in Solidity.
-It represents the Lotus Capital token (LC) on the Ethereum blockchain.
+The `Testing BNB Token.sol` contract is a basic ERC20 token contract written in Solidity.
+It represents the testing BNB token (TestBNB) on the Binance Smart Chain.

 - SPDX-License-Identifier: MIT: This line specifies the license under which the contract is released.
 In this case, it is released under the MIT license.
 - Pragma Directive: The `pragma solidity ^0.8.9;` statement specifies the version of Solidity the contract is written in.
 The caret symbol (^) indicates that any compatible version greater than or equal to 0.8.9 can be used.